ch3p4ll3/QBittorrentBot/README.md

 `pip install -r requirements.txt`

 ## Configuration:
 Edit the login.json file by putting the address, port, username and password of the Qbittorrent web UI.
-Also change the id authorized to use the bot, the token and the database credentials always from the login.json file.
+Also change the id authorized to use the bot and the token taken from botfather.
 Change line 9 by putting your Telegram username.